hhvm/user-documentation/guides/hack/22-async/07-guidelines.md

 @@ guidelines-examples/await-no-loop.php @@

-## Considering data dependencies is important
+## Considering Data Dependencies Is Important

 Possibly the most important aspect in learning how to structure async code is understanding data dependency patterns.
 Here is the general flow of how to make sure your async code is data dependency correct: